digital-asset/docs.daml.com/docs/2.8.0/docs/canton/usermanual/upgrading.rst

     .. failure:: participant.start()

 The database schema definitions are versioned and hashed.
 This error informs us about the current database schema version and how many migrations need to be applied.
+This check runs on every startup of the node, so if the node starts, the migrations were successful.

 We can now force the migration to a new schema using:

 .. snippet:: migrating_participant
     .. success:: participant.db.migrate()

+You can also configure the :ref:`migrations to be applied automatically <migrate_and_start_mode>`.
 Please note that you need to ensure that the user account the node is using to access the database allows to change the database schema.
 How long the migration takes depends on the version of the binary (see migration notes), the size of the database and the performance of the database server.